 With these winemaking tips in mind, you're one step closer to enjoying that first glass of merlot or whatever you choose to brew.

-Explore the links on the next page and learn even more about how to love wine.
+Explore the links below and learn even more about how to love wine.

 - "5 Do's and 5 Don'ts."
 WineMaker Magazine.
 November 2006.
 (Feb.
 18, 2009)http://www.winemakermag.com/stories/wizard/article/22-5-dos-and-5-donts-wine-wizard